svg-utils/svgo-ll/docs/plugins/default-plugins.md

 # Default Plugins

-The following plugins are enabled by default:
+The following plugins are enabled by default.

+## Preprocessing

+Run once, in the specified order, before running any other plugins:

 - removeDoctype
 - removeXMLProcInst